 The Meyerhof Lecture was first held in 1997.
 It is named after Otto Meyerhof, one of the founding directors of our institute (Department of Physiology, 1929-1938) who received the Nobel Prize for Medicine in 1922.
 His work on the chemical events in muscle cells founded the science of intermediate metabolism, its pathways and energetics.
-His research started a long tradition of muscle research at the institute.
-Hans Hermann Weber, Wilhelm Hasselbach, Hartmut Hoffmann-Berling and Kenneth C. Holmes subsequently did pioneering research in this area.
+His research initiated a long tradition of muscle research at the institute, embodied in the work of Hans Hermann Weber, Wilhelm Hasselbach, Hartmut Hoffmann-Berling, and Kenneth C. Holmes.

-The Meyerhof Lecture will be reestablished in 2019 and will honor outstanding, internationally recognized scientists for their achievements.
+The series of Meyerhof Lectures will be restarted in 2019 and will honor a world-class, internationally recognized scientists for outstanding contributions and achievements in science.